Written byAnna Yuan

 If you newly bought an external hard drive or SSD, you must initialize the disk before Logical Disk Manager can access it.
-Or you may want to initialize or reformat hard a disk for reuse or when the hard drive not working.
-This post will guide you to initialize, create new partition, and format external hard drive on Windows computers.
+Or you may want to initialize or reformat hard a disk for reuse or when the hard drive not working or showing the "disk unknown not initialized" error.
+This post will guide you to initialize, create a new partition, and format external hard drives on Windows computers.

-Note: Also work for hard drives, USB flash drives, SD card, and other mainstream storage devices.
+Note: Also work for hard drives, USB flash drives, sd cards, and other mainstream storage devices.

 There are two ways to initialize, format, or reformat external hard drives.